The genealogy of branching Brownian motion with absorption: Critical branching Brownian motion with killing at

-To bound $E[T]$, note that using $E_x$ to denote expectation for the Bessel process started at $x$, and $\tau_z$ to be the first time that the Bessel process hits $z$, we have $E_0[\tau_{x+c}] = E_0[\tau_x] + E_x[\tau_{x + c}]$ by the Strong Markov Property.
+To bound $E[T]$, note that using $E_x$ to denote expectation for the Bessel process started at $x$, and $\tau_z$ to be the first time that the Bessel process hits $z$, we have $E_0[\tau_{x+c}] = E_0[\tau_x] + E_x[\tau_{x + c}]$ by the strong Markov property.
 Therefore, $E[T] = E_x[\tau_{x + c}] \leq E_0[\tau_{x + c}]$.
 Furthermore, the three-dimensional Bessel process is the Euclidean norm of three-dimensional Brownian motion, which is bounded below by the absolute value of the first coordinate, which is a one-dimensional Brownian motion.
 Therefore, $E_0[\tau_{x + c}]$ is at most the the expected time for a one-dimensional Brownian motion to reach $-(x + c)$ or $x + c$, which for sufficiently large $x$ is at most $C_3 x^2$ for some constant $C_3$.
-It follows that Because this holds for any $\gamma > 0$ and $C_1$ does not depend on $\gamma$, the result follows. \end{proof}
+It follows that